Schmaltz

 Yes

 Schmaltz made from chicken fat or goose fat is traditional in European Jewish cuisine.
-It's used as a spread on bread and used to cook chopped liver, potato pancakes and other dishes.
+It's used as a spread on bread, and to cook chopped liver, potato pancakes and other dishes.

 1